 Statistics showed that 88.1 percent of Americans (between 35 and 64 years old) had access to radio per week in 2021, including men and women, and it increased by four percent in older men who were 65 years old and above.

-One more data study showed the revenue of the U.S. radio market was 10.01 billion U.S. dollars in 2020 and claimed to reach 11.76 billion dollars industry by 2024.
+One more data study showed the revenue of the U.S. radio market was 10.01 billion U.S. dollars in 2020 and claimed to reach 11.76 billion dollars in the industry by 2024.

-The data above clearly indicates that there’s still room for radio in people’s hearts, especially; American radio reached its peak on its advent in the early 20th-century, hinting at the American radio history.
+The data above clearly indicates that there’s still room for radio in people’s hearts, especially since American radio peaked upon its advent in the early 20th century.

 1. Radio’s Reputation

-The thought of radio still being a people’s pick might sound like an old-school thing in this modern age of the internet.
+The thought of radio still being a people’s pick might sound like an old-school thing in this modern internet age.
 But the effects of what was once used as radio technology on today’s telecommunication and high-tech environment are genuinely eye-popping.

 There was no turning back when the radio industry reached a larger audience.
-For its variety of services, be it news, weather reports, sports, or entertainment, radio broadcasting had emerged as the most trustworthy source due to its existence for more than a century now when the mistrust in today’s social media was rampant.
+For its variety of services, be it news, weather reports, sports, or entertainment, radio broadcasting has emerged as the most trustworthy source due to its existence for over a century now when mistrust in today’s social media is rampant.

 In this post, it continued to be a trustable electronic media during the pandemic that also helped in community building and a feeling of mutuality, said Abe Thomas, CEO of Reliance Broadcast Network Limited.
-The same feeling radio provided in its initial years during the war when American radio history brought the nation together.
+The same feeling radio provided in its initial years brought the nation together.

-When it comes to radio advertising, Anupama Singh, Consultant – Content Management of Carat India, informed that it’d keep growing because of its reach in rural and uncharted areas and cost-effectiveness for small businesses.
+Regarding radio advertising, Anupama Singh, Consultant – Content Management of Carat India, said it’d keep growing because of its reach in rural and uncharted areas and cost-effectiveness for small businesses.

 Radio’s survival to this day can be seen by the fact that youngsters between 12 and 35 years old listened to online radio in the U.S. in 2021, with 86 percent of them listening in a month.
 The monthly consumption of online radio has even increased in older adults.